 Looking ahead, transportation greenhouse gas emissions are forecast to continue increasing rapidly, reflecting the anticipated impact of factors such as economic growth, increased movement of freight by trucks, ships, and rail, and continued growth in personal travel.
-The transportation sector is the largest source of domestic CO2 emissions, producing 33% of the nation's total in 2006.
+The transportation sector is one of the largest sources of GHG emissions in Canada, accounting for 28% of total emissions in 2009.
 There are significant opportunities to reduce greenhouse gas emissions from the transportation sector through the design of fuel efficient powertrains that include advanced exhaust emission controls for meeting even the most stringent criteria pollutant standards.
 MECA believes that advanced emission control systems have a critically important role in future policies that aim to reduce mobile source greenhouse gas emissions.
 These emission control technologies allow all high efficiency powertrains to compete in the marketplace by enabling these powertrains to meet current and future criteria pollutant standards.
 In nearly all cases, these fuel-efficient powertrain designs, combined with appropriate emission controls, can be optimized to either minimize fuel consumption impacts associated with the emission control technology, or, in some cases, improve overall fuel consumption of the vehicle.
 This optimization extends beyond carbon dioxide emissions to include other significant greenhouse gases such as methane and nitrous oxide.
-In the case of gasoline vehicles, additional climate change benefits could be obtained by lowering federal gasoline fuel sulfur levels to enable the use of lean NOx adsorber catalysts on gasoline lean-burn engines.
+In the case of gasoline heavy-duty vehicles, additional climate change benefits could be obtained by lowering gasoline fuel sulfur levels to enable the use of lean NOx adsorber catalysts on gasoline lean-burn engines.

-Diesel particulate filters are particularly effective at removing black carbon emissions from diesel engines and effective climate change policies should include programs aimed at reducing black carbon emissions from existing diesel engines through effective retrofit programs that implement filters on the full range of in-use diesel engines operating in the U.S.
+Diesel particulate filters are particularly effective at removing black carbon emissions from diesel engines and effective climate change policies should include programs aimed at reducing black carbon emissions from existing diesel engines through effective retrofit programs that implement filters on the full range of in-use diesel engines operating in Canada.

 Ground level ozone also has a strong linkage to climate change.
-EPA needs to continue its efforts to review and adjust criteria pollutant programs for all mobile sources going forward to not only provide needed health benefits from technology-forcing emission standards but also the co-benefits these emission standards have on climate change.
+Environment Canada needs to continue its efforts to review and adjust criteria pollutant programs for all mobile sources going forward to not only provide needed health benefits from technology-forcing emission standards but also the co-benefits these emission standards have on climate change.

-In conclusion, MECA commends EPA for taking important steps to reduce greenhouse gas emissions and improve fuel economy from medium- and heavy-duty vehicles.
+In conclusion, MECA commends Environment Canada for taking important steps to reduce greenhouse gas emissions and to harmonize with U.S. national standards.
 MECA believes that a variety of advanced powertrain options are available for reducing carbon dioxide emissions from these vehicles and engines.
-Our industry is prepared to do its part and deliver these cost-effective advanced emission control technologies to the market.
+MECA believes that the proposed reductions for greenhouse gas emissions from heavy-duty vehicles are technically feasible.
+Our industry is prepared to do its part and deliver cost-effective advanced emission control technologies to the heavy-duty sector to assist in achieving lower greenhouse gas emissions from this sector, and significant reductions in criteria pollutants.